ludykraks/Gold/src/blog/transfer-airtime.md

       <p>7.
 Type the Amount</p>
       <p>8.
 And enter your PIN</p>

-  <p>That's it, you have successfully bought airtime from your Vodafone Cash account to MTN.</p>
+  <p>That's it, you have successfully bought airtime from your Vodafone / Telecel Cash account to MTN.</p>